Biting Mites or WHAT????

-Mites that Attack Humans - Information about mites that attack humans and products available to fight them specifically geared towards the offending mites.
+- Mites that Attack Humans - Information about mites that attack humans and products available to fight them specifically geared towards the offending mites.

 "This Thing that is on our skin isn't something that can be just lived with.
-It hurts, the itching never stops, the sores take months and months to heal ... and to feel something moving on your skin, eyes, in your hair, ears and nose and you can't get help ... " ...
+It hurts, the itching never stops, the sores take months and months to heal ... and to feel something moving on your skin, eyes, in your hair, ears, and nose and you can't get help ... " ...
 Further Comments

+This particular creature bores into human tissue to take up residence in the body.
+This parasite infects everybody in a household: humans and pets.
 In one household, for example, two beloved pet dogs had to be euthanized after extensive veterinary care was unable to relieve their constant itching and discomfort.
 The owner describes that their pets were even scratching themselves when they were asleep.

-Different theories exist: One is that a bird mite morphed to accept mammals, including humans, dogs, cats and wildlife.
+Different theories exist: One is that a bird mite morphed to accept mammals, including humans, dogs, cats, and wildlife.
 Others believe that there are several species of parasites that may be involved.

 Unfortunately, the CDC is just beginning research on these parasites and physicians are totally inexperienced with their treatment.
 There are no diagnostic tests available.

-The CDC has setup an e-mail address for people to ask questions, because of the volume of calls following the reports that aired on KENS 5 in May.
+- The CDC has set up an e-mail address for people to ask questions, because of the volume of calls following the reports that aired on KENS 5 in May.
 That e-mail address is [email protected]

 Research is needed to identify this parasite and find ways to control it.

-Randy Wymore of Oklahoma State University.
+- If you are a sufferer, please contact Randy Wymore of Oklahoma State University.
 He is doing research for Morgellons sufferers.

-email: email@example.com.
+- email: [email protected].
 Morgellons Information Line: (877) 599-7999.

-The following are symptoms:
+The following are the symptoms:

-Infestation can turn internal as well.
-These mites may enter nasal passages, lungs, intestines, ears and eyes.
+- Infestation can turn internal as well.
+These mites may enter nasal passages, lungs, intestines, ears, and eyes.

-Black specks, granules, fibers, hair, lint balls, lint coming out of your skin, burning, stinging, biting, crawling, iridescent crystals, microscopic hairs, wormlike creatures, hair-like creatures (the size of an eyelash to several inches long, and colors ranging from transparent to shiny black), bloody and/salt-like granules and threads, emerging from your skin.
+- Black specks, granules, fibers, hair, lint balls, lint coming out of your skin, burning, stinging, biting, crawling, iridescent crystals, microscopic hairs, wormlike creatures, hair-like creatures (the size of an eyelash to several inches long, and colors ranging from transparent to shiny black), bloody and/salt-like granules and threads, emerging from your skin.

-Intestinal discomfort begins or slight anal discomfort
+- Intestinal discomfort begins or slight anal discomfort

-Straight red lines (track marks) just under the skin are sometimes seen.
+- Straight red lines (track marks) just under the skin are sometimes seen.
 A "crawling" sensation is repeatedly felt on the skin and scalp

-Blood (reddish brown) spots can be seen which over time move from deep tissue areas to the surface of the skin.
+- Blood (reddish brown) spots can be seen which over time move from deep tissue areas to the surface of the skin.

-One sufferer describes the organism as follows: "The "fed" ones are darker; "hungry" are translucent.
+- One sufferer describes the organism as follows: "The "fed" ones are darker; "hungry" are translucent.
 I saw a moving one the other day that I caught in my robot vacuum - took the dust bin outside in the bright sun and looked with 2 pairs of reading glasses on and a magnifying glass."

 This is what the sufferers have to say: